Solution of Physics-based Bayesian Inverse Problems with Deep Generative Priors: Numerical validation and results

+Next, we demonstrate the efficacy of the proposed Bayesian inference strategy in the context of inverse Radon transforms, which are routinely used in computerized tomography (CT) \cite{natterer2001}.
+We restrict our discussion to two-dimensional inputs (slices) scanned using one-dimensional line-Radon transforms.
+Given a function $\rho: \Omega \subset \Ro^2 \mapsto \Ro$, the Radon transform is given by

-The Shepp-Logan phantom is composed of a union of ten ellipses with each ellipse having a different but constant density.
+where $\ell_{t,\psi}$ is the line through $\Omega$ inclined at an angle $\psi$ and at a signed-distance of $t$ from the center of $\Omega$.
+For the current problem, we consider the Shepp-Logan head phantom \cite{toft_1996}, which is composed of a union of ten ellipses with each ellipse having a different but constant density.
 The $k$-th ellipse $E_k$ is centered at $(r_k,s_k)$, with semi-axis lengths $a_k$, $b_k$, angle of inclination $\alpha_k$ and density $\rho_k$.
-The precise values of these parameters having been taken from \cite{toft_1996} and are also tabulated in the supplementary material.
+The precise values of these parameters having been taken from \cite{toft_1996} and are also tabulated in \ref{app:phantom}.
 To generate training and test samples, the original parameters are randomly sampled to obtain a perturbed ellipse $\tilde{E}_k$ as follows:

 The random parameters in \eqref{eqn:sl_params} are sampled uniformly as $\omega_k^i \sim \mathcal{U}[-1,1]$.
 The density $\rho$ for the perturbed Shepp-Logan phantom is given by